Cogeneration: Power cogeneration in the sugar and alcohol sector

 In the sugarcane industry, cogeneration is fueled by the bagasse residue of sugar refining, which is burned to produce steam.
 Some steam can be sent through a turbine that turns a generator, producing electric power.

 Energy cogeneration in sugarcane industries located in Brazil is a practice that has been growing in last years.
 With the adoption of energy cogeneration in the sugar and alcohol sector, the sugarcane industries are able to supply the electric energy demand needed to operate, and generate a surplus that can be commercialized.

 Advantages of the cogeneration using sugarcane bagasse

 In comparison with the electric power generation by means of fossil fuel-based thermoelectric plants, such as natural gas, the energy generation using sugarcane bagasse has environmental advantages due to the reduction of CO_{2} emissions.

 In addition to the environmental advantages, cogeneration using sugarcane bagasse presents advantages in terms of efficiency comparing to thermoelectric generation, through the final destination of the energy produced.
 While in thermoelectric generation, part of the heat produced is lost, in cogeneration this heat has the possibility of being used in the production processes, increasing the overall efficiency of the process.

 Disadvantages of the cogeneration using sugarcane bagasse

 In sugarcane cultivation, is usually used potassium source's containing high concentration of chlorine, such as potassium chloride (KCl).
 Considering that KCl is applied in huge quantities, sugarcane ends up absorbing high concentrations of chlorine.
+This leads to dioxins and methyl chloride being emitted when the sugarcane bagasse is burned.
+Dioxins are highly toxic and carcinogenic, whilst methyl chloride causes significant ozone depletion.